photoprism/photoprism/README.md

 ## Questions?

 Follow us on [Twitter](https://twitter.com/photoprism_app) or join our [Community Chat](https://gitter.im/browseyourlife/community) to get regular updates, connect with other users, and discuss your ideas.
-Don't be afraid to ask silly questions.
+Our [Code of Conduct](CODE_OF_CONDUCT.md) explains the dos and don’ts.

 ## Contributions ##